lupyuen/lupyuen.github.io/src/blockly.md

 ![Zig Visual Programming with Blockly](https://lupyuen.github.io/images/blockly-title.jpg)

 _Can we create a Zig program visually...
-The Drag-n-Drop way?_
+The Drag-and-Drop way?_

 Let's find out!
 Today we shall explore [__Blockly__](https://developers.google.com/blockly), the Scratch-like browser-based coding toolkit...

 And how we might customise Blockly to __create Zig programs__ visually.
+(Pic above)

 _Will it work for any Zig program?_